Temporary I-551 Green Card stamp

 The ADIT Stamp is provided to a LPR as temporary evidence of his or her resident status.
 It may be affixed to a passport or to Form I-94.
 It is also known as I-551 stamp because it is a “Green Card” stamp.

-The ADIT stamp can be obtained in case the physical Green Card is lost, stolen, or was never received.
+Generally, the ADIT stamp can be obtained if the physical Green Card is lost, stolen, or was never received.
 In this case, the LPR will have to first apply for a replacement Green Card by filing Form I-90.
 Once the LPR has the receipt notice provided by USCIS, he or she can schedule an InfoPass appointment to the nearest USCIS Field Office to request the stamp.

 Finally, Federal law provides that a LPR that is subject to removal proceedings has the right to an ADIT stamp until an immigration judge issues a deportation order.